varunbankar/TetroScript/README.md

-# Tetris Lang
+# TetroScript

-A domain specific programming laguage to create Tetris game according to your specifications.
+A programming language to create custom Tetris Game, developed as part of Compiler Construction course at BITS Goa.